backdrop-contrib/features/README.md

-This module is not a port of the Drupal 7 Features module, but it is an attempt to implement the original vision of the Features module using Backdrop's configuration management as it's base.
+This module is not a port of the Drupal 7 Features module, but it is an attempt to implement the original vision of the Features module using Backdrop's configuration management as its base.

 License
 -------